oroszl/nodalloopsemimetal/README.md

-# nodalloopsemimetal
-A study of the conductivity of nodal loop semimetals
+# Magnetic oscillation in nodal loop semimetals
+Notebooks and source codes for a study concerning topological and trivial magnetic oscillations in nodal loop semimetals.

+A summary can be found [here](https://arxiv.org/abs/1801.04721).